northeastern-rc/rc-public-documentation/docs/source/runningjobs/debuggingjobs.md

 (debugging-jobs)=
 # Debugging and Troubleshooting Jobs
-This page focuses on common issues encountered when running jobs, how to interpret error messages and some practical strategies to debug these problems.
+This page focuses on common issues encountered when running jobs, how to interpret error messages, and some practical strategies to debug these problems.

 ## Understanding Slurm Errors